 Here, as it could be customized to track things hence the target audience could be different.
 Another most important feature of this tool is that the process which needs to be followed for solving a defect or the cycle of defect solving could be customized.
 One can define his own sets of defect solving cycle to track those defects.
 These customized defined cycles are known as templates and are very important while tracking tools.

 4. Lean Testing

 Lean testing could be used both on the web as well as mobile.
-It could be extended to the web browser by use extension.
+It could be extended to the web browser by use an extension.
 Hence with the use of the extension, the people could use it in the browser.
-Also, it has mobile support hence reporting and tracking of defects could do from mobile also.
+Also, it has mobile support; hence reporting, and tracking of defects could do from mobile also.
 Lean testing is quite easy to use.
-It does not require any installation of any type of software
+It does not require any installation of any type of software.

 Some fundamental features are pointed out below.

 - Reporting facility – It must have a reporting facility which means a tester should be able to log a bug with all additional details such as its environment, severity, attachments, etc